Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: It's good to dive into real JS again.
 It's been a good while because of app planning and my vacation, so it's going a bit slow.

+## Day 41: August 17, 2019

+**Today's Progress**: Worked on Learn application.
+Got it so the topics populate on page load and change on browser resize.

+**Thoughts**: I am trying to focus on one small piece at a time.
+I want to clean up what I already have and then work on getting some JSON data hooked up so I can more easily work on the Select a Topic/Subject page.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.